-Descriptions of the common types of treatments used for childhood ependymoma are listed below.
+The common types of treatments used for childhood ependymoma are described below.
 Your child’s care plan may also include treatment for symptoms and side effects, an important part of care for ependymoma.

+Surgery is usually the first treatment for ependymoma.
 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 A neurosurgeon is a doctor who specializes in treating a tumor in the brain or spine with surgery.
-Surgery is usually the first treatment for ependymoma.
-The goals of surgery are to obtain a surgical biopsy to diagnose the ependymoma (see Diagnosis) and remove as much of the tumor as possible.

 After surgery, the doctor will create a treatment plan based on the following criteria: